 Whether a particular lot can be developed with an accessory dwelling unit in addition to the main dwelling depends on the zoning of the parcel, the parcel size, the suitability for sewage disposal, and availability of adequate water supplies.

 Generally, a parcel must be at least 2.0 acres, but an accessory unit may be allowed on parcels between 1.0–1.99 acres if the accessory unit is less than 640 square feet, has only one bedroom, and the parcel has potable water.
 If served by public water and sewer and located within a designated urban service area, the minimum parcel size is 5,000 square feet.

 An applicant should confirm with Permit Sonoma the minimum parcel size requirement that applies to the applicant’s parcel.
 Accessory dwelling units must satisfy the same building code, septic system, water, and zoning requirements as any home constructed in the County.

-Soil suitability for a septic system and water availability are significant factors that determine whether a permit for an accessory dwelling unit can be issued.
-Property owners are advised to investigate septic suitability and water availability prior to proceeding with design plans.
+Water availability and soil suitability for a septic system are significant factors that determine whether a permit for an accessory dwelling unit can be issued.
+Property owners are advised to investigate water availability and septic suitability prior to proceeding with design plans.
 The construction of an accessory dwelling unit represents a new use on the property which must meet current codes with respect to the septic system for the unit.
 If one septic system is to serve both the main dwelling and accessory unit, the septic system must meet current code requirements and be adequately sized for the proposed sewage discharge (based upon total number of bedrooms in the two units).

 Water Scarce Areas